Last updated 22/01/2021

 Batch / Serial stock items

-It is possible to import adjustments - but it is far easier to use the stocktake master module instead - see Stock for more information.
+Yes, but it is far easier to use the stocktake master module instead.
+See the Stock Help article for additional information.